Get

 • None

 Male Russian-European Laikas are slightly larger than females.
-The two genders have similar personalities, but male dogs tend to be more dominant and aggressive than females.
-As we discussed previously, Laikas can be aggressive toward other dogs and are more likely to clash with same-gender pups.
+The two sexes have similar personalities, but the males tend to be more dominant and aggressive than the females.
+As discussed previously, Laikas can be aggressive toward other dogs and are more likely to clash with same-sex pups.

 Like all male dogs, unneutered Russian-European Laikas are more likely to mark and roam in search of females.
 Female dogs will experience a heat cycle about every 6 months.
 If you don’t plan to breed your dog, talk to your vet about the best time to spay or neuter them.